alvarogarcia7/blog_source/source/_posts/2015-12-15-validating-data-clojure.markdown

  - idea-for-another-post
 ---

-At a client, we have CSVs of data similar to this [^1]:
+At a client, we have CSVs of data that can be simplified to this [^1]:

 ```lisp
 (def data [